-Whether its a Major Data Center Consolidation initiative, move to shared services, migrating financials systems to single point solutions, executive driven efficiencies engagement, or moving up the maturity model chain for that program, a blended model for leveraging outside consultancy in this area helps address – not avoid – these issues much more complete and efficiently, and sometimes less painful.
+Whether it’s a Major Data Center Consolidation initiative, move to shared services, migrating financials systems to single point solutions, executive driven efficiencies engagement, or moving up the maturity model chain for that program, there are benefits to using a blended model.
+A blended model can leverage outside consultancies in this area.
+This helps address – not avoid – these issues much more complete and efficiently.

 - Metro-based Hosting, engineering, Technical, research, Service or Operation Center efficiencies, status, portfolio current state and key influencers in various agencies, bureaus, and programs.